Leopold-V/js-maydev/README.md

 - [ ] auth
     - [ ] Should add a username field to sign up
 - [ ] add skeletons placeholder
-- [ ] dashboard to delete post and see who help you
+- [ ] dashboard to delete post and see who help you, and edit